SHE BUILT NYC OPEN CALL FOR ARTISTS

 BACKGROUND

-She Built NYC builds on the recommendations of the Mayoral Advisory Commission on City Art, Monuments, and Markers to expand the stories, histories, and narratives currently represented on public property in New York.
+She Built NYC builds on the recommendations of the Mayoral Advisory Commission on City Art, Monuments, and Markers to expand the stories, histories, and narratives currently represented on public property in New York City.
 These representations have historically failed to reflect the trailblazing women and non-binary individuals that have contributed to the City.

-SHE BUILT NYC WOMEN DESCRIPTIONS
+SHE BUILT NYC DESCRIPTIONS

 Katherine Walker (1838-1941)